International Activities Develop Air Force Capability

 In the Command and Control area, the aim is to create technical preconditions and joint procedures based on which the Finnish and Swedish Air Forces can share the joint situation picture needed for the decision-making and leadership concerning operations, and to operate using compatible methods.
 The primary objective of co-operation is to achieve capability to carry out joint air operations.

 On a practical level, the co-operation between the Finnish and Swedish Air Forces can be seen, in addition to the weekly Cross Border operations, in air exercises which develop capabilities in accordance with the goals set for FISE co-operation.
+The Finnish and Swedish Air Forces have participated in each other’s national main live air exercises since 2016 as part of the defence cooperation between the two nations.

 Among other things, the co-operation between the Finnish and the Swedish Air Forces includes ensuring the ground support services for the aircraft at the other country’s bases.
 In the image, a Finnish aircraft maintenance officer instructs a Swedish colleague in the line maintenance of a Hornet.
 Photo: Finnish Air Force